Ice: Physical properties

 As with water, ice absorbs light at the red end of the spectrum preferentially as the result of an overtone of an oxygen–hydrogen (O–H) bond stretch.
 Compared with water, this absorption is shifted toward slightly lower energies.
 Thus, ice appears blue, with a slightly greener tint than liquid water.
 Since absorption is cumulative, the color effect intensifies with increasing thickness or if internal reflections cause the light to take a longer path through the ice.
 Other colors can appear in the presence of light absorbing impurities, where the impurity is dictating the color rather than the ice itself.
 For instance, icebergs containing impurities (e.g., sediments, algae, air bubbles) can appear brown, grey or green.

 Because ice in natural environments is usually close to its melting temperature, its hardness shows pronounced temperature variations.
 At its melting point, ice has a Mohs hardness of 2 or less, but the hardness increases to about 4 at a temperature of -44 C and to 6 at a temperature of -78.5 C, the vaporization point of solid carbon dioxide (dry ice).

 Phases

-Ice may be any one of the 19 known solid crystalline phases of water, or in an amorphous solid state at various densities.